bridgerdanby/startup/README.md

 * Use git bash instead of bash on cmd prompt
 * chmod 400 <key> is the correct permission for the key
 * seems like there is a lot of code duplication in html, is there a solution to this?
+* careful with HTML bugs, if the CSS isnt showing up it could be because of an HTML typo
+* a google search with bootstrap ___ styles usually finds good examples of bootstrap tools
+* develop HTML and CSS in parallel when possible